-- (A) It is recognized that the smaller streams and drainage channels serving the county may not have sufficient capacity to receive and convey stormwater runoff resulting from continued urbanization.
-Accordingly, the storage and controlled release rate of excess stormwater runoff shall be required for any development, redevelopment and new construction located within the county. - (B) Possible exceptions to the requirement are minor subdivisions and parcelization as described in Chapter 152.
-The Drainage Board, after thorough investigation and evaluation, may waive the requirement of controlled runoff for minor subdivisions and parcelization.
+(A) It is recognized that the smaller streams and drainage channels serving the county may not have sufficient capacity to receive and convey stormwater runoff resulting from continued urbanization.
+Accordingly, the storage and controlled release rate of excess stormwater runoff shall be required for any development, redevelopment and new construction located within the county.

-- (C) The release rate of stormwater from developments, redevelopments, and new construction may not exceed the stormwater runoff from the land area in its present state of development.
-The developer must submit to the Board, detailed computations of runoff before and after development, redevelopment or new construction which demonstrate that runoff will not be increased. - (D) These computations must show that the peak runoff rate after development for the 100year return period storm of critical duration must not exceed the three-year return period predevelopment peak runoff rate.
-The critical duration storm is that storm duration that requires the greatest detention storage. - (E) Computations for areas up to and including 200 acres may be based on the rational method.
-Typical runoff coefficients are listed herein.
-For areas larger than 200 acres, hydrograph techniques and/or computer drainage modeling methods may be used. - (F) Hydrograph techniques and computer modeling methods used to determine stormwater runoff shall be proven methods, subject to approval of the Board.
+- (B) The Commission, after thorough investigation and evaluation, may waive the requirement of controlled runoff for minor subdivisions and parcelization. - (C) The release rate of stormwater from developments, redevelopments, and new construction is defined in Section 154.60, Determination of Storage Volume, Methods (B)(8) and (9), and the Plan Commission has the authority to increase or decrease the release rates. - (D) The developer must submit to the Commission, detailed computations of runoff before and after development, redevelopment or new construction which demonstrate that runoff will not be increased. - (E) These computations must show that the peak runoff rate after development for the 100-year return period storm of critical duration must not exceed the rates as defined in Section 154.60, Determination of Storage Volume, Methods (B)(8) and (9).
+The Plan Commission has the authority to increase or decrease these rates.
+The critical duration storm is that storm duration that requires the greatest detention storage. - (F) Computations for areas of ten (10) acres or more will be based upon the National Resources Conservation Service (NRCS) Curve Number Method for determining runoff rate and sizing storm water storage.
+Computations for areas less than ten (10) acres will be use the Rational Method for determining runoff rate and sizing storm water storage.
+Project area means the entire area of the parcel (not just the disturbed area).
+For areas larger than ten (10) acres, hydrograph techniques and/or computer drainage modeling methods may be used. - (G) Hydrograph techniques and computer modeling methods used to determine stormwater runoff shall be proven methods, subject to approval of the Plan Commission.
 (Ord.
 90-5, passed 8-30-90; Am.
-Ord. passed 2-16-99)
+Ord. passed 2-16-99, Am.
+Ord.
+2020-29, passed 8-10-2020).